-Hosts file has an essential role in website configuration.
-So you can make own rules about your website hosted on the Local mac running on macOS Mojave, High Sierra, EI Capitan, Yosemite or OS X Server.
+Hosts file has an essential role in website configuration & Blocking port.
+So you can make your own rules about your website hosted on the Local mac running on macOS Mojave, High Sierra, EI Capitan, Yosemite or OS X Server.
 Point IP address to the desired website URL So you can override DNS temporary by making changes in hosts file located on Mac System.
 For Edit hosts file on Mac, we need little technical knowledge, and then you can do with ease.
-However, to edit hosts file follow the below steps carefully.
+However, to edit hosts files follow the below steps carefully.

 we are happy to help you, submit this Form, if your solution is not covered in this article.

-Apple didn’t make any changes on the path of hosts file location and Command syntax for older OS X version.
+Apple didn’t make any changes on the path of the hosts file location and Command syntax for the older OS X version.
 Same steps you can try on any OS X version.

 Step 1: Open a Finder Window on your Mac.

 Step 2: From Top menu, go to the GO > GO TO FOLDER.

 Step 3: Move to Hosts files location type in the text box: /private/etc/hosts and Click on Go.